Pope Leo XIII

-He is well known for his intellectualism and his attempts to define the position of the Catholic Church with regard to modern thinking.
-In his famous 1891 encyclical Rerum novarum, Pope Leo outlined the rights of workers to a fair wage, safe working conditions, and the formation of trade unions, while affirming the rights of property and free enterprise, opposing both socialism and laissez-faire capitalism.
-With that encyclical, he became popularly titled as the "Social Pope" and the "Pope of the Workers", also having created the foundations for modern thinking in the church's social doctrine, influencing the thoughts of his successors.
-He influenced Mariology of the Catholic Church and promoted both the rosary and the scapular.
-Upon his election, he immediately sought to revive Thomism, the theology of Thomas Aquinas, desiring to refer to it as the official theological and philosophical foundation for the Catholic Church.
+Born in Carpineto Romano, near Rome, Leo XIII is well known for his intellectualism and his attempts to define the position of the Catholic Church with regard to modern thinking.
+In his 1891 encyclical Rerum novarum, Pope Leo outlined the rights of workers to a fair wage, safe working conditions, and the formation of trade unions, while affirming the rights to property and free enterprise, opposing both atheistic socialism and laissez-faire capitalism.
+With that encyclical, he became popularly called the "Social Pope" and the "Pope of the Workers", also having created the foundations for modern thinking in the social doctrines of the Catholic Church, influencing his successors.
+He influenced the Mariology of the Catholic Church and promoted both the rosary and the scapular.
+Upon his election, he immediately sought to revive Thomism, the theological system of Augustine of Hippo and Thomas Aquinas, wishing to make it the official political, theological, and philosophical foundation of the Catholic Church.
 As a result, he sponsored the Editio Leonina in 1879.

-Leo XIII is particularly remembered for his belief that pastoral activity in political sociology was also a vital mission of the church as a vehicle of social justice and maintaining the rights and dignities of the human person.
-Leo XIII issued a record of eleven papal encyclicals on the rosary, earning him the title of the "Rosary Pope".
-In addition, he approved two new Marian scapulars and was the first pope to fully embrace the concept of Mary as Mediatrix.
-He was the first pope never to have held any control over the Papal States, which had been dissolved by 1870.
-Similarly, many of his policies were oriented towards mitigating the loss of the Papal States in an attempt to overcome the loss of temporal power, but nonetheless continuing the Roman Question.

-After his death in 1903, he was buried in the grottos of St. Peter's Basilica before his remains were later transferred in 1924 to the Basilica of Saint John Lateran.
+Leo XIII is remembered for his belief that pastoral activity in political sociology is also a vital mission of the church as a vehicle of social justice and maintaining the rights and dignities of the human person.
+He issued a record eleven papal encyclicals on the rosary, earning him the title "Rosary Pope".
+He also approved two new Marian scapulars.
+He was the first pope never to have held any control over the Papal States, which had been dissolved by 1870, since Stephen II in the 8th century.
+Similarly, many of his policies were oriented toward mitigating the loss of the Papal States in an attempt to overcome the loss of temporal power, but nonetheless continuing the Roman Question.
+After his death in 1903, he was buried in the Vatican Grottoes.
+In 1924, his remains were transferred to the Archbasilica of Saint John Lateran.